Mohammed Adil Shah of Bijapur

-Mohammed Adil Shah was the seventh ruler of Bijapur, ascending the throne in 1627.
+Mohammed Adil Shah (1612 – 4 November 1656) was the seventh sultan of Bijapur, ascending the throne in 1627.
 During his reign, he assisted the Mughals with their campaigns against the Ahmednagar Sultanate and signed a peace treaty with them in 1636.
 He died in 1656 and was buried in the Gol Gumbaz.

 Rule

 Although Darvesh Padshah was Ibrahim's eldest son, Mohammed Adil Shah was raised to the throne in 1627 on his father's death, at the age of fifteen.

 Mohammed Adil Shah of Bijapur partnered with the Mughals in their conquest of Ahmednagar.
 Mohammed maintained friendly relations with Shah Jahan and made a peace treaty of 1636, after the extinction of Ahmednagar.
-By a firman of Shah Jahan, he got assurances for the end of Mughal aggression against Bijapur and due to his good relations with the Mughals, Shah Jahan formally recognized Muhammad’s sovereignty and bestowed upon him the title of Shah in 1648, the only ruler of Bijapur to receive such recognition from the Mughals.
+By a firman of Shah Jahan, he got assurances for the end of Mughal aggression against Bijapur and due to his good relations with the Mughals, Shah Jahan formally recognized Muhammad's sovereignty and bestowed upon him the title of Shah in 1648, the only ruler of Bijapur to receive such recognition from the Mughals.

 The Treaty of 1636 with the Mughals sealed the expansion of Bijapur in the north.
 So, Mohammed Adil Shah extended his dominations westwards into Konkan, Pune, Dhabul (present Mumbai), southwards into Mysore, and eastwards into Karnataka, present south Andhra Pradesh and Tamil Nadu.
 During his reign, the kingdom attained its greatest extent, power and magnificence, and his dominions stretched from the Arabian Sea to the Bay of Bengal.

-Besides territorial expansions, Bijapur also attained peace and prosperity during Mohammed’s reign.
+Besides territorial expansions, Bijapur also attained peace and prosperity during Mohammed's reign.
 His kingdom yielded an annual revenue of seven crore eighty four lakh rupees, besides the five and half crores of tributes that were from vassal rulers and zamindars.
 Cultural activities like poetry, painting and architecture also received a great impetus.
 Mohammed Adil Shah did his best to emulate the glorious traditions left to him by his versatile father.
 Diffusion of general education and religious teachings were one of his chief concerns, and he did his utmost to improve the socio-economic and educational standards of the people.

 Mohammed continued his father's patronage of the arts, though on a lesser scale.
 He introduced fresco paintings and portraits, the examples of which are the walls of Asar Mahal, pavilion at Kumatgi and Sat Manzil.